dolittle/Bifrost/Documentation/Articles/overview.md

 Most line-of-business applications tend to read a lot more than they write.
 [CQRS](https://en.wikipedia.org/wiki/Command–query_separation#Command_Query_Responsibility_Segregation) talks about totally segregating the read from the write and treat them uniquely.
 One finds [event sourcing](../Backend/Events/event_sourcing.md) often associated with CQRS, something that Bifrost has embraced and helps bridge the two sides and stay completely decoupled.
+It is an optional part of Bifrost but hightly recommended together with an [event store](../Backend/Events/event_store.md).

 ![Simple CQRS Diagram](images/cqrs.png)